To reach our technical services specialist, call 301-277-8681, or email email@example.com.

-Great numbers of questions regarding interpretations of Gypsum Association publications have been addressed by our technical experts.
 Issues and concerns that seem unique to a specific project often need the advice of someone specializing in gypsum board technology.
-However, what seems unique to a given project, may not be so unique.
-So, before you contact the technical department for help and advice, you might benefit from checking out the answers to Frequently Asked Questions (FAQs) below.
-FAQs are updated periodically, especially as seemingly unique questions recur.
+Answers to Frequently Asked Questions (FAQs) address some common concerns.
+FAQs are updated periodically, especially as questions recur.

-Feel free to contact the Association staff by fax, phone, mail, or E-mail; we welcome the opportunity to assist you.
+Feel free to contact the Association staff by phone or email, or by using the form, below; we welcome the opportunity to assist you.

 All gypsum wallboard used in interior wall and ceiling applications should be finished with tape and joint compound embedded in joints and interior angles, as well as an appropriate primer and paint.
 The application of these materials protects the integrity of gypsum wallboard.
 Note, in a fire-rated system that includes multiple layers of wallboard, only the final, visible, wallboard surface needs to be finished with tape, joint compound, primer and paint.